Jean Olié

-Jean Olié (24 March 1904 - 2003) was a Général of the French Army and the 1st Inspector of the Autonomous Group of the Foreign Legion serving primarily in the Foreign Legion from 1924 to 1961.
+Jean Olié (24 March 1904 – 2003) was a Général of the French Army and the 1st Inspector of the Autonomous Group of the Foreign Legion serving primarily in the Foreign Legion from 1924 to 1961.

 Military career

 Jean entered the École spéciale militaire in 1924, and was a commissioned a Sous-lieutenant in 1926 (Rif promotion).

 Jean was assigned to the 28th Chasseur Battalion à Pied (28^{e} Bataillon de Chasseur à Pied) on 2 October 1926.

-Promoted to the rank of Lieutenant on 1 October 1928, Jean served in the 4th Foreign Regiment 4e R.E. on 10 July 1931 and with the Goums (Les Goums; light infantry units of the Army of Africa) where he acquired a great deal of cultural knowledge and was an expert connaisseur around Muslim affairs.
+Promoted to the rank of lieutenant on 1 October 1928, Jean served in the 4th Foreign Regiment 4e R.E. on 10 July 1931 and with the Goums (Les Goums; light infantry units of the Army of Africa) where he acquired a great deal of cultural knowledge and was an expert connaisseur around Muslim affairs.

 Placed hors cadre, on 20 October 1933, at the title of special services of North Africa.
 He was placed at the disposition resident commissioner general in Morocco.

-He was promoted to Captain on 25 December 1935.
+He was promoted to captain on 25 December 1935.

 Assigned on 7 December 1936, to the directorate of political affairs at Rabat.

 He joined the 46th Infantry Regiment (46^{e} Régiment d'Infanterie) on 1 September 1939.

 On 1 November 1940, he was assigned to the mobilization of the general staff headquarters of the 41st Division (41^{e} Division).

-On 25 December 1941, he was promoted to the rank of Chef de battaillon (Commandant - Major).
+On 25 December 1941, he was promoted to the rank of Chef de bataillon (Commandant - Major).

 In armistice leave on 9 April 1942, he was recruited at the corps of the indigenous affairs controllers of Morocco.
 Reintegrated in the armistice army on 16 August 1942, he was placed hors cadres at the general staff headquarters of the 15th Military Division.

 Detached on 1 December 1942 to the 1e RCA, he then was designated as the general secretariat of the region of Rabat, on 24 March 1943.

-On 25 September 1943, he was nominated as a Lieutenant-colonel.
+On 25 September 1943, he was nominated as a lieutenant-colonel.

 Detached again, on 23 January 1944, to the 1e RCA.